-If you have an emergency or are worried about your pet, it is always best to phone us (or your usual vet if you are not registered with us) first.
+If you have an emergency or are worried about your pet, it is always best to phone us first.

 The following notes may help prepare you, but are not comprehensive nor a substitute for individual advice or treatment.
 We strongly recommend that any injured or poorly animal be brought to us for examination and treatment.
 Here are some more common queries:

 Is my pet in pain?

 Any injured pet is likely to be in some degree of pain, so for your own safety and not to cause more discomfort to your pet, always handle with care – even the most reliable dog or friendly cat may react aggressively when in pain.
 A muzzle, if available, is a sensible precaution (even for the friendliest of dogs) to avoid being bitten.
 With cats the use of a thick towel can be helpful.
 Try to stay calm and confident – if you are feeling

 anxious this may be transmitted to the patient.
 Try to use a calm soothing voice and avoid sudden movements.

 Some severe injuries may cause shock, the mouth and tongue looks whiter than normal and the patient may feel cold.

 Any of the following can be signs of pain, although some dogs and cats will disguise these signs:

 - Huddled up

 Severe bleeding is an emergency.
 Apply some padding material e.g. folded tea towel, bandage in place firmly and bring in immediately.
 If bleeding through the bandage just add another pad and bandage.
 TOP TIP – it is always helpful if you can contain the blood in some way.
 If it is practical, put a plastic bag over a cut paw; try using clingfilm on tail or ear.
 You may need to use some sticky tape to keep things in place.
 This keeps you and the car clean and we also get a better idea of how much blood is being lost.
 Blood in urine may appear red or dark brown.